 Seeking a Non-academic Job and How to Master the Transition to a Non-academic Career

 A growing number of academics are facing a situation where they must jump into a non-academic career, and many of them are poorly prepared for this.
-For years, Universities have already offered some services to prepare their PhD students for a life outside the academic ecosystem.
+For years, universities have already offered some services to prepare their PhD students for a life outside the academic ecosystem.
 However, more often than not, we are still talking about sporadic workshops and conference days where successful alumni are presenting their story of how they were able to make it outside the university.
 Too often these kinds of events give false signals about what it takes to create a non-academic career.
-It is too easy to make it sound like the PhD degree is essential to the success gained outside academia, even if it is other skills and personal assets learnt and developed on the job that matter.
-There is tremendous resistance within universities to admit that a PhD degree can be relevant for a career outside the university, while at the same time admitting that it does not guarantee you a job.
+It is too easy to make it sound like a PhD is essential to success gained outside academia, even if it is other skills and personal assets learned and developed on the job that matter.
+There is tremendous resistance within universities to admit that a PhD can be relevant for a career outside the university, while at the same time admitting that it does not guarantee you a job.

 Quick industry skill workshops can of course be useful learning experiences, but they can also give the false impression that complex skills relevant to a specific industry or other non-academic job can be acquired quickly, complementary to your academic degree.
 Your PhD in literary studies does not make you a journalist even if you attended a one-day workshop in conducting interviews, and one course in Human Resources does not turn you into a recruitment specialist.
 When preparing your applications, put these courses into perspective and keep in mind that exaggeration does not give a good impression.

 Instead of putting your degree first when job hunting, it is best to make your personality and your skillset the edge of your sword.
-Read up about the position you are applying for and also study what the competitors of the company or organization are doing.
-Think carefully about what kind of skills and experience are needed to excel in the job and what kind of matches can be found between what you learnt in the university, both as a scholar and as a person, and the assets of an ideal candidate.
+Read up about the position you are applying for and also study what the competitors of the company or organisation are doing.
+Think carefully about what kind of skills and experience are needed to excel in the job and what kind of matches can be found between what you learned at university, both as a scholar and as a person, and the assets of an ideal candidate.
 Then, be as specific as possible in explaining what you can do and why it is relevant for the job you want.
 Practice how to explain about your academic work in as clear and down-to-earth language as possible and avoid jargon at all costs.

 The university discourse often has a lot of emphasis on “transferable” or “soft skills”; skills that you can use both in academic jobs and outside them.
 Your academic experience, whether you are a fresh PhD degree holder or a seasoned professor, has provided you with a lot of multi-level skills as varied as being able to process a lot of information quickly, solve complex problems, write and speak in a clear and logical manner, handle criticism well, give presentations to demanding audiences, work in teams under time pressure, lead projects, and acquire funding.
 Often, the challenge is not the result of having failed to develop a lot of valuable personal and research-related skills in the academy, but the difficulty lies in putting these skills into words in a clear, jargon-free, and positive manner.
 Make these skills stand out in your application and CV and remember that the value of academia lies in how it has made you grow and use your personality in combination with your cognitive skills, not in the degree itself.
-In other words, make sure you don’t come across as knowing how to do things better simply because of your degree.
+In other words, make sure you don’t come across as thinking you know how to do things better simply because of your degree.

 Even if it feels like an Odyssey, make it sound like an adventure – and believe in it!

-The transition might not be easy and might take time, but allow a new professional identity to develop and flourish by framing it as a new phase in life, not as a Plan B coming to action because “academia didn’t work out”.
-Sometimes we are too attached to idealistic dream careers that don’t exist outside our imagination, and just letting go of some these might open up a lot of mental space to see new possibilities.
-Too often we imagine there are only one or two different paths life can take; in addition to your Plan A and Plan B there could also be the wild card or the joker in the pack and multiple combinations of these different approaches are possible.
+The transition might not be easy and may take time, but allow a new professional identity to develop and flourish by framing it as a new phase in life, not as a Plan B coming to action because “academia didn’t work out”.
+Sometimes we are too attached to idealistic dream careers that don’t exist outside our imagination, and just letting go of some of these might open up a lot of mental space to see new possibilities.
+Too often we imagine there are only one or two different paths life can take; in addition to your Plan A and Plan B there could also be the wild card or the joker in the pack, and multiple combinations of these different approaches are possible.